 This LVLP spray gun from Iwata is top of the line.
 If you want those premium results, you invest in this unit.

-The fluid and fan control setting knobs are easily accessed on the back of the gun.
-It’s one of the lightest in its category at 0.86lbs and is designed to reduce wrist and arm fatigue.
+The fluid and fan control knobs are conveniently located on the back of the gun for easy adjustments.
+Weighing just 0.86 lbs, it’s one of the lightest models in its class and is designed to minimize wrist and arm fatigue during extended use.

 When we tested it, we loved how ergonomically it fit in our hand.
 You will have to purchase the 1 quart cup separately.
 This is standard for a pro level gun.
 This way you can pick and choose a larger or smaller cup depending on the jobs you have to complete.

-Smaller cups are great for detailing and painting small vehicles like bikes, motorcycles or scooters.
-If you’re painting larger things like entire panels or cars, invest in a large cup.
+Smaller paint cups work well for detailed work and for painting smaller vehicles like bikes, motorcycles, or scooters.
+However, if you’re tackling larger surfaces such as full panels or cars, it’s wise to invest in a larger cup to minimize refills.

 Lightweight